 Evelyn I. Suero, President

 Evelyn I. Suero is a global business attorney and founder of Suero Law, PLLC where she focuses on the legal needs of startup & established companies, nonprofits, investors, and entrepreneurs.
-Evelyn handles all phases of business development, incl. corporate structure & governance, contracts, copyrights & trademarks, franchising, raising capital, expanding operations into Florida, and Going Global.
+Evelyn handles all phases of business development, incl. corporate structure & governance, contracts, copyrights & trademarks, franchising, raising capital, business & investment immigration, expanding operations into Florida, and Going Global.
 Because of her broad expertise, Evelyn is an in-demand public speaker and has been a featured speaker on many prestigious platforms such as, the World Trade Organization (WTO) Public Forum, Enterprise Florida, Women Economic Forum, Univision Despierta América®, Royal Caribbean Cruise Lines, and People en Español® Poderosas, to name a few.
-Evelyn has also served as Board Member/Director for the Miami-Dade Hispanic Affairs Advisory Board and the Miami-Dade Florida Association of Women Lawyers (FAWL), and is currently a Global Advisory committee member with the International Trade Centre (ITC) SheTrades initiative.
+Evelyn has also served as Board Member/Director for the Miami-Dade Hispanic Affairs Advisory Board and the Miami-Dade Florida Association of Women Lawyers (FAWL), and is currently an Advisory Committee Member with the U.S. Global Leadership Coalition and an Advisory committee member with the International Trade Centre (ITC) SheTrades initiative.
+Evelyn holds a Juris Doctor (JD) degree from the University of Pennsylvania Law School.

 Pamela Fuertes, Vice President